 Keeping Your Common Goldfish Healthy

 Keeping common goldfish healthy can be easy as long as a healthy diet is provided and water quality is maintained.
-It’s important to purchase a water test kit, like the API Freshwater Master Test Kit, to stay on top of water parameters like ammonia, nitrate, and nitrite levels and pH.
+It’s important to purchase a water test kit, to stay on top of water parameters like ammonia, nitrite, nitrate, and pH.
 Removing waste from the water, performing water changes routinely, and keeping the water at a comfortable temperature for your goldfish will keep them happy and healthy.

 Finding a veterinarian that cares for goldfish can be challenging, so start by calling exotics and agricultural vets in the area to get more information.

-If goldfish have been kept in cold water long enough to go into torpor, when they are reintroduced to warm water they will often begin attempts at spawning.
-This usually involves females being chased, sometimes leading to injury.
-As a result, separating fish, providing hiding places, or removing potentially dangerous décor may be needed.
-If you are looking to breed your goldfish, you will need to remove charcoal from the filter to increase the pheromones in the water.
+If adult goldfish have been kept in cold water long enough to go into torpor, when they are reintroduced to warm water they will often begin attempts at spawning.

-A 2:1 male to female ratio is recommended to increase the chances of egg fertilization and around 12 hours of light is recommended per day.
+A 3:1 male to female ratio is recommended to increase the chances of egg fertilization and gradually increasing the light (if indoors) to around 14-16 hours per day is recommended for breeding.
 It may be necessary to increase feeding to stimulate egg production.

 Fertilized eggs should be moved to a different tank to prevent them from being eaten.
-If the eggs do manage to survive with the fish, the fry will almost certainly get eaten.
+If some eggs do manage to survive with the fish, the fry will almost certainly get eaten.

 Who knew that common goldfish could be so complex?
-While it may sound like a lot, and does require some work, goldfish are a great choice for fish keepers of all levels due to their hardiness and availability.
-We’ve learned a lot about fish husbandry since we were kids keeping carnival goldfish in a bowl, but that just makes them more enjoyable.
+While it may sound like a lot, and does require some work, goldfish are a great choice for fish keepers of all levels due to their longevity and availability.

-Common goldfish can provide you with a sense of satisfaction and are a pleasant addition to your family or community tank.
-There is a level of fun and excitement testing new fruits and vegetables with goldfish and seeing their preferences and personalities come out.
+Common goldfish can provide you with a sense of satisfaction and are a pleasant addition to your family tank or pond.
+There is a level of fun and excitement testing new vegetables with goldfish and seeing their preferences and personalities come out.
 Common goldfish should be a long-term commitment and it’s important to remember that they are living things, not disposable short-term entertainment.
-They may be with your family for a decade or more, so be prepared to give them the best life possible.
+They will likely be with your family for over a decade, so be prepared to give them the best life possible.